33 On and above the Underground

 ‘I got the picture and it wasn’t very pretty.

 After that I had a stint as a motorcycle courier.
 Wow, those things are also heavy!
 For a while I sold furniture for a living… the trouble was, it was my own.
 I had a brief dose of maintaining swimming pools but at the end of the day always felt drained.
-I had a job in a stationery factory producing calendars.
-I was relieved of my duties.
-All I did was take a day off.
+Anyway that avenue of work quickly dried up.

 London University medical research recruited me in the pollen count, now that’s a difficult job.
 Especially when you’ve got hay fever.
 I worked there on research in the entomology department.
 They were pleased with my effort.
 I boxed all the right ticks.
 I worked in the physics department on a research project to develop a cold air balloon’